w3c/scribejs/README.md

 The choice of where to put the resulting file is as follows:

-* if the value of `torepo in the final configuration is `true, the `gh...` values are used to determine the github repository, and the path within the repository, where the minutes should be stores (or updated)
+* if the value of `torepo in the final configuration is `true, the `gh...` values are used to determine the github repository (with, optionally, the relevant branch) and the path within the repository where the minutes should be stores (or updated)
 * otherwise, if the `output` value is set, the result is stored in that file
 * otherwise the result is sent to the standard output.